 Compact or Small Form Factor (SFF) Graphics Cards are shorter in length compared to other graphics cards.
-These graphics card may or may not be low profile but they always have shorter length PCB.
+These graphics cards may or may not be low profile but they always have shorter length PCB.
 The maximum length of these SFF graphics cards is around 211mm and they can fit in most of the SFF PC cases including mini-ITX cases and mini-tower cases.
-So if you are building a SFF Gaming PC and have space constraints then you can go for compact graphics cards.
+So if you are building an SFF Gaming PC and have space constraints then you can go for compact graphics cards.

 Low Profile Graphics Cards

 Low Profile Graphics Cards are slim graphics cards that shorter in width compared to other graphics cards.
 Low profile graphics cards are also known as slim graphics cards and they can fit in slim or low profile computer cases.
-To use them in low profile cases you have to use a half-height bracket and for use in normal PC cases you can use a normal or full height bracket.
-Low Profile graphics cards may or may not be compact but generally most of the low profile graphics cards are compact and can fit in any small form factor PC case.
+To use them in low profile cases you have to use a half-height bracket and for use, in normal PC cases, you can use a normal or full height bracket.
+Low Profile graphics cards may or may not be compact but generally, most of the low profile graphics cards are compact and can fit in any small form factor PC case.

 Single Slot Graphics Cards